argumentcomputer/lurk-beta/spec/soundness-notes.md

 => 169
 ```

 Here, we see that the output is exactly as expected when calling the secret funcion.
-169 is the sume of the squares (4,
+169 is the sum of the squares (4,
 16, 49, 100) of the input.
 However, we learn nothing *else* about the secret function even when we can fully inspect the
 input and output of evaluation.